Headache & Pain

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Lumbar disc disease is considered a very important cause of lower back pain.
 In lumbar disc disease, back pain occurs due to a complex of factors in association with disc narrowing.
-Sciatica is radiating pain along the path of the sciatic nerve and usually is caused by disc herniation, leading to inflammation of a displaced nerve root but may also occur in other conditions, such as metastasis.
+Sciatica is radiating pain along the path of the sciatic nerve and is usually caused by disc herniation, leading to inflammation of a displaced nerve root, but it may also occur in other conditions, such as metastasis.
 A herniated disc fragment is in fact protrusion of the nucleus pulposus of the disc through the annulus fibrosus.
 Herniated disc, in severe cases, can produce dysfunction of the nerve.
-A metaanalysis indicated that genetic factors play a role in the pathogenesis of degenerative lumbar disc disease.
+A meta-analysis indicated that genetic factors play a role in the pathogenesis of degenerative lumbar disc disease.
 A prior lumbar puncture is also associated with enhanced risk of degenerative disc disease.
 MR is the imaging method of choice of lumbar disc disease because of its capability of multiplanar imaging, excellent resolution, and absence of hazardous radiation.
 CT remains an efficient and accurate method of evaluating the spine.
 MRI often reveals herniated discs in asymptomatic subjects as well.
 The prevalence of herniated discs increases with increasing age (peak is between 35 and 55 years).
 Medical management includes bed rest, analgesics, and muscle relaxants.
-Bed rest is widely advocated measure in treatment of lumbar disc disease, but its effectiveness remains unconfirmed.
+Bed rest is a widely advocated measure in the treatment of lumbar disc disease, but its effectiveness remains unconfirmed.
 Corticosteroids are used, either orally or injected into the epidural space or near a spinal nerve, to get relief from pain.
-Lumbar surgery is indicated when the patient either has the cauda equina syndrome, progressive loss of motor strength, or has severe intractable pain.
+Lumbar surgery is indicated when the patient either has cauda equina syndrome, progressive loss of motor strength, or severe intractable pain.
+One trial noted that potentially harmless stretch- and strength-based yoga exercises could provide significant relief in neuropathic pain due to lumbar disc herniation.
 Lumbar total disc replacement is an effective treatment option for symptomatic single-level lower lumbar discopathy.
-Minimally invasive discectomy is also increasingly being performed as preferred surgical option for lumbar disc disease.
-Lumbar disc disease patients with knee osteoarthritis experience difficulty in daily activities due to knee pain after lumbar spinal surgery.
+Minimally invasive discectomy is also increasingly being performed as the preferred surgical option for lumbar disc disease.
+Patients with lumbar disc disease with knee osteoarthritis experience difficulty in daily activities due to knee pain after lumbar spinal surgery.
 Preoperative assessment for knee osteoarthritis is crucial.
 In this article, the author discusses these controversies and reviews the latest information on epidemiology, pathophysiology, diagnostic studies, and management.

 • Lumbar disc disease is a frequent cause of lower back pain.